 The Center for Judaic, Holocaust and Peace Studies supports on- and off-campus student research.
-Recent support ranges from financial support of research trips to archives in the U.S. to advice and support for research endeavors in the fields of Judaic, Holocaust and Peace Studies in Israel.
-Students who have received support from the Center include:
+Recent assistance ranges from financial support of research trips to archives in the U.S., Poland, and Germany to Center-supported student presentations at the Beth David SynagogueGreensboro, NC.
+Students who are working with the Center and/or have received support include:

 Gabe Atkinson ('22) is a junior at Appalachian State.
 He is a history education major, minoring in JHP and concentrating in Judaism.
 He grew up in Auburn, Alabama, and came to Appalachian State to escape the heat and to live in the beautiful mountains of North Carolina.
 Gabe began studying Judaism as a first-year student in college at Western Washington University and, as he recently stressed, "fell in love with the culture and the people."
 He wanted to know all that he could so he began attending shabbat services and talking to members of the local Jewish community in Boone as well as getting involved with the Center for Judaic, Holocaust, and Peace Studies.
 The Center has given him access to all kinds of resources that he never would have had the opportunity to use and also a platform on which to educate himself on relevant topics to Judaism and Holocaust remembrance.